bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-10-07-newsletter.md

 [Hardware Wallet Interface (HWI)][hwi repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #19898][] log: print unexpected version warning in validation log category FIXME:jonatack
+- [Bitcoin Core #19898][] changes the "unexpected version" warnings in the debug log to be printed only when the validation log category is set, rather than unconditionally.
+Originally designed to alarm users that miners and users might be coordinating a soft fork activation using BIP9 versionbits, these frequent warnings had become spurious and were both unactionable and a source of unnecessary confusion for users.
+See [Newsletter #36][news36 pr15471] for more information.

 - [Bitcoin Core #15367][] adds a `-startupnotify` configuration parameter that accepts a shell command to be executed after Bitcoin Core has finished its